HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_soft_delete.md

 **Resolving a name conflict**

-If a new asset or collection with the same name is created in the original location after a soft delete, a name conflict occurs during restoration.
+If a new asset or collection with the same name is created in the original location after a Soft Delete, a name conflict occurs during restoration.
 To resolve the conflict, rename the asset or collection in the **Rename and restore** dialog.

 ## Deleting an asset or collection permanently